|

 Gratitude is one of the most frequently commanded responses in Scripture — and one of the most counter-cultural.
 In a world that defaults to scarcity and comparison, the Bible calls believers to a different way of seeing.
-Here are key verses on gratitude, a prayer, and a devotional.
+Here are verses on thankfulness, a prayer for gratitude, and one small step to practice it today.

 Key Bible Verses for Gratitude

-'In' all circumstances, not 'for' all circumstances — gratitude is possible in hard times, not contingent on them.
+'In' every thing, not 'for' every thing — gratitude is possible in hard times, not contingent on them.

 Gratitude as the posture of worship — thanksgiving is the entrance, not the conclusion.